andriesfilmer/gtd/cheatsheets/mailserver/INSTALL.md

 This file is focused on incomming mail.
 We use Postfix, Dovecot, ClamAV (antivirus), Spamassasin (antispam), Sender Policy Framwork (SPF), Domain Key Identified Mail (DKIM) and DNS white- blocklisting.
-It works with SASL and plain text files '''not''' with a mysql database and/or [Postfix Admin](http://postfixadmin.sourceforge.net) for credential storage.

-We use the port submission (587) instead of port smtp (25) to **send** mail.

 Below the mailserver configuration on:
 - Ubuntu-server 24.04 LTS